 So yes, Morocco is a warm winter destination in comparison to most of Europe, but don't go expecting tropical temperatures :-)

 Also good to know: there's practically no central heating.
 When there's heating, it usually comes from gas fires or air conditioning devices that also work as a heater.
 So for the evenings, it's best to pack something warm, even when you're planning to stay in your hotel.

 What to wear in Morocco in December (and other useful things)

 A note on Moroccan clothing

-What I noticed on my trip is that day-to-day Moroccan dress is mostly functional and comfortable.
+What I noticed on my trip is that what women wear in Morocco on a day-to-day basis is mostly functional and comfortable.
 Lots of women wear the typical hooded djellaba or outer dress, as do the Moroccan men.
-Walking around in the Medina of Marrakech, clothing didn’t seem to be that big of a deal.
+Walking around in the Medina of Marrakech, clothing didn't seem to be that big of a deal.

 Some of the stores tell a different story, though.
 Small boutiques sell the most beautiful Moroccan kaftan dresses, in bright colors and often with some intricate embroidery.

 Talking to my friend, she explained that the Medina – the old town of Marrakech where tourists tend to spend most of their town – is the most traditional and conservative part of the city and that it's thus normal to see more people wearing traditional Moroccan clothing.